 Despite the fact that texting and talking on a cellphone is illegal for young drivers, many teens flout the law.
 Their inexperience behind the wheel coupled with the distracting behavior that they engage in makes them a significant danger to other motorists on the road.

 Fortunately, those who are injured or killed by such negligent behavior are legally entitled to seek compensation for lost wages, funeral expenses, pain and suffering, medical bills and other financial losses stemming from the accident.

-If you or a loved one has been a victim of a careless or inattentive driver, in Houston or anywhere else in Texas contact an experienced car accident lawyer.
+If you or a loved one has been a victim of a careless or inattentive driver, in Houston or anywhere else in Texas contact an experienced lawyer.
 An attorney can advise you of your right to compensation and work to hold the responsible party accountable.